Linuxfabrik/monitoring-plugins/check-plugins/systemd-unit/README.rst

 .. code-block:: text

-    firewalld.service - LoadState is "loaded", but supposed to be "not-found"
+    firewalld.service - LoadState is "loaded", but should be set to "not-found"

 States